CMIP-Data-Request/CMIP7_DReq_Software/README_NEW.md

 </details>
 <br>

+:bulb: The [CMIP7 CMOR tables](https://github.com/WCRP-CMIP/cmip7-cmor-tables) have been generated from the variables metadata in the DR. `get_variables_metadata` provides another way to view the variables metadata in the DR.

 **4. compare_variables**

-Usefull for viewing the changes in variable metadata between two CMIP7 DR versions or between CMIP7 and CMIP6.
+Useful for viewing the changes in variable metadata between two CMIP7 DR versions or between CMIP7 and CMIP6.
 If comparing to CMIP6, the CMIP6 CMOR tables will be loaded and a `cmip6.json` file created with the expected format to enable the comparison.
 There are 3 output files: one listing the missing variables and two files listing the differences (one sorted per variable, the other sorted per attribute).
-As above, variables a identified with their _CMIP7 compound names_.
+As above, variables are identified with their _CMIP7 compound names_.
 <br>

 Call example: